MindOfBog/LBP-SRUtil/README.md

 Additionally, LBP-SRUtil includes a built-in eboot elf patcher for PS3 and an `imported_patch.yml` file for RPCS3.

-## Warning: Risks Associated with the Mod
+## Warning: Risks associated with the mod

 To enable this mod's functionality, the eboot patch grants unrestricted memory access and the ability to call any eboot functions from any script.
 While the mod itself is not malicious, there are risks associated with using script mods from untrustworthy sources or when in a P2P game party where someone might try to run a script.